thebyronc/byronchang.com/README.md

 - Always use eslint and prettier (.eslintrc is included in the repo and prettier is set up to run through eslint, go [here](https://eslint.org/docs/user-guide/integrations) for help setting it up)

+- This site uses Styled Components.
+Install `https://github.com/styled-components/vscode-styled-components` for VS Code for styled components highlighting.
+If you're not using VS Code, look for a similar plugin for your code editor.

 - Use PascalCase for React components names - file names, `class` and `const` names.

 **ONE EXCEPTION**. `pages` file names names MUST BE LOWER CASE.
 Gatsby routing will not work otherwise.